Key Tronic (NASDAQ:KTCC) Releases Q2 2022 Earnings Guidance

 Key Tronic (NASDAQ:KTCC) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $0.030-$0.080 for the period.
+The company provided EPS guidance of $0.030-$0.080 for the period.
 The company issued revenue guidance of $125 million-$135 million.

-Key Tronic (NASDAQ:KTCC) last posted its quarterly earnings data on Tuesday, August 10th.
-The technology company reported $0.16 EPS for the quarter, topping the consensus estimate of $0.15 by $0.01.
-The company had revenue of $132.63 million during the quarter.
-Key Tronic had a net margin of 0.65% and a return on equity of 4.08%.
+Key Tronic (NASDAQ:KTCC) last announced its quarterly earnings data on Tuesday, August 10th.
+The technology company reported $0.16 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.15 by $0.01.
+Key Tronic had a return on equity of 4.08% and a net margin of 0.65%.
+The business had revenue of $132.63 million during the quarter.

 Key Tronic Corp. engages in the provision of electronics manufacturing services.
 Its services include electronic and mechanical engineering, assembly, sourcing and procurement, logistics, and new product testing.
 The company was founded by Lewis G. Zirkle in 1969 and is headquartered in Spokane Valley, WA.